When fixing common WordPress errors, one common piece of advice that you would often receive is to “clear your browser cache.”

 If you are using Mozilla Firefox, then this is how you can clear your browser cache.

 First, you need to launch the Firefox web browser on your computer.
-After that, you need to click on the hamburger menu on the top-right corner of the screen and select the ‘Preferences’ option.
+After that, you need to click on the hamburger menu in the top-right corner of the screen and select the ‘Settings’ option.

 Firefox will now delete cached web content from your browser storage.

 Internet Explorer was the default web browser on Windows computers until the new Microsoft Edge browser replaced it.

 However, many users still use it.
 If you are one of those users, then this is how you’ll clear your browser cache in Internet Explorer.